-VAR1 VAR2 VAR3 VAR4 VAR5 VAR6 VAR7 32 bit signed integer variables 18 The value will be displayed in System Status Delay operator is valid on these It will help debug your program, if you store debug value in VARx.
-RAM1 RAM2 RAM3 RAM4 RAM5 RAM6 RAM7 32 bit signed integer general purpose RAM 18.
+RAM7 RAM8 RAM1H RAM2H RAM3H RAM4H RAM5H RAM6H RAM7H RAM8H 16 bit unsigned integer general purpose RAM 18.
 Delay operator is not valid on these.
-Not displayed anywhere RAM1H RAM2H RAM3H RAM4H RAM5H RAM6H RAM7H RAM8H 16 bit signed integer general purpose RAM 18.
+Not displayed anywhere store in the SAME RAM location as RAM1-8 higher 16 bits RAM1L RAM2L RAM3L RAM4L RAM5L RAM6L RAM7L RAM8L 16 bit unsigned integer general purpose RAM 18.
 Delay operator is not valid on these.
-Not displayed anywhere store in the SAME RAM location as RAM1-8 higher 16 bits RAM1L RAM2L RAM3L RAM4L RAM5L RAM6L RAM7L RAM8L 16 bit signed integer general purpose RAM 18.
+Not displayed anywhere store in the SAME RAM location as RAM1-8, lower 16 bits RAM10 RAM20 RAM30 RAM40 RAM50 RAM60 RAM70 RAM80 8 bit unsigned integer general purpose RAM 18.
 Delay operator is not valid on these.
-Not displayed anywhere store in the SAME RAM location as RAM1-8, lower 16 bits RAM10 RAM20 RAM30 RAM40 RAM50 RAM60 RAM70 RAM80 8 bit signed integer general purpose RAM 18.
+Not displayed anywhere store in the SAME RAM location as RAM1-8, byte 0 location RAM11 RAM21 RAM31 RAM41 RAM51 RAM61 RAM71 8 bit unsigned integer general purpose RAM 18.
 Delay operator is not valid on these.
-Not displayed anywhere store in the SAME RAM location as RAM1-8, byte 0 location RAM11 RAM21 RAM31 RAM41 RAM51 RAM61 RAM71 RAM81 8 bit signed integer general purpose RAM 18.
+Not displayed anywhere store in the SAME RAM location as RAM1-8, byte 1 location RAM12 RAM22 RAM32 RAM42 RAM52 RAM62 RAM72 RAM82 8 bit unsigned integer general purpose RAM 18.
 Delay operator is not valid on these.
-Not displayed anywhere store in the SAME RAM location as RAM1-8, byte 1 location

-RAM12 RAM22 RAM32 RAM42 RAM52 RAM62 RAM72 RAM82 8 bit signed integer general purpose RAM 18.
+Not displayed anywhere store in the SAME RAM location as RAM1-8, byte 2 location RAM13 RAM23 RAM33 RAM43 RAM53 8 bit unsigned integer general purpose RAM 18.
 Delay operator is not valid on these.
-Not displayed anywhere store in the SAME RAM location as RAM1-8, byte 2 location RAM13 RAM23 RAM33 RAM43 RAM53 RAM63 RAM73 RAM83 8 bit signed integer general purpose RAM 18.
-Delay operator is not valid on these.
-Not displayed anywhere store in the SAME RAM location as RAM1-8, byte 3 location RAM1B1 RAM1B2 RAM1B32 1 bit access to purpose RAM 1 only.
+Not displayed anywhere store in the SAME RAM location as RAM1-8, byte 3 location

+RAM63 RAM73 RAM83 RAM1B1 RAM1B2 RAM1B32 1 bit access to purpose RAM 1 only.
 This only available for RAM1 Delay operator is not valid on these.
 Not displayed anywhere, store in the SAME RAM1 location UROM1 UROM2 UROM3 UROM4 32 bit signed integer user value stored in EEPROM read only, value sets through general tab on web GUI.
 COUNTER FCOUNTER 32 bit counter can be read, compare, or set read only, frequency per second up to 2MHz.
 WSRPLY read and write, automatically set by web server during WEBSET call when server specified a value like "SET_WC=12345678".
 LED read and write, When read 0 means LED is off, 1 means LED is on, 2 means LED is heart beat.
-When write, value is 0,1, or 2.
+When write, value is 0,1,or 2.
 ALLINS ALLOUTS read only, All 8 TTL as a byte.
 Only in 3.02.17a firmware read write, All 8 TTL output as a byte, only in 3.02.17a firmware.
+ZBIT TSTxy and any SET command or command store value into $3^{\rm rd}$ paramter with result zero or not.
+From this version firmware, I2CWRITE will also set slave device ACK value to ZBIT.
+EMAILQ read only, When read 0 means no email waiting, >3 means queue is full.